isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

 * Know that multiple representations of data can be stored.
 * Data lineage helps to trace the origins of the transformed representations.

 # Data analysis

 ## Terms and concepts

+Model, hypothesis, test, prediction, descriptive statistics

 ## Learning goals

+* Participants should know the different intents of data analysis:
   * Data analysis as means to understand the past.
+  * Data analysis as tool to create and test hypothesis.
+  * Data analysis for model based prediction.
   * Data analysis as a tool to assess the quality of data.
-* Use the data pipeline to build models of real world systems from data analysis.
+* Participants should understand the specific quality requirements relevant for different data analysis uses cases.
+* They should know  the typical architectures that support the different analytical style.
 * Understand that work with data can be explorative or repetitive.
   * Building new models, derive meaningful characteristic values.
   * Regular measurement of characteristic model parameters, KPIs.
 * Systems for exploratory data analysis:
   * interactive environments
   * working on smaller subsets of data
   * results in research prototype of algortithm and modes